Pulse tube refrigerator: History

-Types of pulse-tube refrigerators
+Types

-For getting the cooling, the source of the pressure variations is unimportant.
+For cooling, the source of the pressure variations is unimportant.
 PTRs for temperatures below 20 K usually operate at frequencies of 1 to 2 Hz and with pressure variations from 10 to 25 bar.
 The swept volume of the compressor would be very high (up to one liter and more).
 Therefore, the compressor is uncoupled from the cooler.
 A system of valves (usually a rotating valve) alternately connects the high-pressure and the low-pressure side of the compressor to the hot end of the regenerator.
-As the high-temperature part of this type of PTR is the same as of GM-coolers this type of PTR is called a GM-type PTR.
+As the high-temperature part of this type of PTR is the same as of GM-coolers, this type of PTR is called a GM-type PTR.
 The gas flows through the valves are accompanied by losses which are absent in the Stirling-type PTR.

 PTRs can be classified according to their shape.
 If the regenerator and the tube are in line (as in fig. 1) we talk about a linear PTR.
 The disadvantage of the linear PTR is that the cold spot is in the middle of the cooler.
 For many applications it is preferable that the cooling is produced at the end of the cooler.
 By bending the PTR we get a U-shaped cooler.
 Both hot ends can be mounted on the flange of the vacuum chamber at room temperature.
 This is the most common shape of PTRs.
 For some applications it is preferable to have a cylindrical geometry.
 In that case the PTR can be constructed in a coaxial way so that the regenerator becomes a ring-shaped space surrounding the tube.

 The lowest temperature reached with single-stage PTRs is just above 10 K. However, one PTR can be used to precool the other.
 The hot end of the second tube is connected to room temperature and not to the cold end of the first stage.
 In this clever way it is avoided that the heat, released at the hot end of the second tube, is a load on the first stage.
 In applications the first stage also operates as a temperature-anchoring platform for e.g. shield cooling of superconducting-magnet cryostats.
 Matsubara and Gao were the first to cool below 4 K with a three-stage PTR.
 With two-stage PTRs temperatures of 2.1 K, so just above the λ-point of helium, have been obtained.
 With a three-stage PTR 1.73 K has been reached using 3He as the working fluid.